steamship-core/python-client/docs/nextra/plugins/using/generators/index.rst

    blocks = generator_task.output.blocks
    new_file_id = blocks[0].file_id

-If you want the output to be appended to an existing ``File``, just pass its id as well:
+If you want the output to be appended to an existing :py:class:`File<steamship.data.file.File>`, just pass its id as well:

 .. code-block:: python